Temporomandibular Disorders (TMD)

-Temporomandibular disorders (TMD) is the name given to several problems with jaw movement and pain in and around the jaw joints.
+Temporomandibular disorders (TMDs) is the name given to several problems with jaw movement and pain in and around the jaw joints.
 They cause pain when you talk, chew, swallow, or yawn.

-You may also hear TMD called TMJ or TM problems.
+You may also hear TMDs called TMJ or TM problems.

 The jaw joints, or temporomandibular (TM) joints, connect the lower jawbone (mandible) to the skull.
 These flexible joints are used more than any other joint in the body.
 They allow the jaw to open and close for talking, chewing, swallowing, yawning, and other movements.